kubernetes-sigs/apiserver-network-proxy/README.md

 Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](code-of-conduct.md).

-## Releases
+## Versioning and releases

+As of the `0.28.0` release, the apiserver-network-proxy project is changing its versioning and release process.
+Going forward the project will adhere to these rules:

+* This project follows semantic versioning (eg `x.y.z`) for releases and tags.
+* Tags indicate readiness for a release, and project maintainers will create corresponding releases.
+* Releases and tags align with the Kubernetes minor release versions (the `y` in `x.y.z`).
+For instance, if Kubernetes releases version `1.99.0`, the corresponding release and tag for apiserver-network-proxy will be `0.99.0`.
+* Branches will be created when the minor release version (the `y` in `x.y.z`) is increased, and follow the pattern of `release-x.y`.
+For instance, if version `0.99.0` has been released, the corresponding branch will be named `release-0.99`.
+* Patch level versions for releases and tags will be updated when patches are applied to the specific release branch.
+For example, if patches must be applied to the `release-0.99` branch and a new release is created, the version will be `0.99.1`.
+In this manner the patch level version number (the `z` in `x.y.z`) may not match the Kubernetes patch level.

+For Kubernetes version `1.28.0+`, we recommend using the tag that corresponds to the same minor version number.
+For example, if you are working with Kubernetes version `1.99`, please utilize the latest `0.99` tag and refer to the `release-0.99` branch.
+It is important to note that there may be disparities in the patch level between apiserver-network-proxy and Kubernetes.

-To reduce version-skew risk, it is recommended to match apiserver-network-proxy server & client minor release versions.
+For Kubernetes version `<=1.27`, it is recommended to match apiserver-network-proxy server & client minor release versions.
 With Kubernetes, this means:

-- Kubernetes v1.27+: `0.1.X` tags, `master` branch
+* Kubernetes versions v1.26 through v1.27: `0.1.X` tags, `release-0.1` branch.
-- Kubernetes versions v1.23 to v1.27: `0.0.X` tags, `release-0.0` branch
+* Kubernetes versions v1.23 through v1.25: `0.0.X` tags, `release-0.0` branch.
-- Kubernetes versions up to v1.23: apiserver-network-proxy versions up to `v0.0.30`.
+* Kubernetes versions up to v1.23: apiserver-network-proxy versions up to `v0.0.30`.
   Refer to the kubernetes go.mod file for the specific release version.

 ## Build